Xella Clinic is one of the few clinics that prioritizes service design (a holistic value delivery system).

 The logo block of the company Xella Clinic is the original author’s outline of the company name as the main logo and descriptor.
 The shape of the letters was suggested by Japanese katanas and the main contouring tools – needles.
 The descriptor appears under or before the name.

 The corporate pattern is based on the idea of Japanese art “Kintsugi”.
 “Kintsugi” (Japanese for “gold patch”) is the Japanese art of restoring ceramic products using a special varnish mixed with gold powder.
 The philosophical basis of the art of “kintsugi” lies primarily in the fact that breakages and cracks are integral to the history of the object, and therefore do not deserve oblivion and disguise.
-Within the framework of the concept, it is proposed to use the landscape of Moscow as the forms of cracks, namely the recognizable shape of the Moscow River.
+Within the framework of the concept, it is proposed to use the shape of the river as the forms of cracks.
 The river is a symbol of life, fertility.
 In many cultures, the river has been a sacred symbol.